Simple Guide To Growing Apricot Trees In Pots

-Grass clippings and shredded leaves from your lawn can provide you with excellent organic materials.
-The grass and leaves will not only break down to offer soil nutrients, but they will also help loosen the soil.
+Grass clippings and shredded leaves from your lawn can provide excellent organic materials.
+The grass and leaves will break down to offer soil nutrients and help loosen the soil.
 These can be collected in the fall and planted in the spring.

 Like most other fruit and nut trees in the Rosaceae family, Apricots are best propagated via budding and grafting at professional nurseries.

-Water newly planted trees frequently in their first spring and summer and before any droughts, when established trees may require additional watering.
+Water newly planted trees frequently in their first spring and summer and before droughts.
+When established, trees may require additional watering.
 This is especially crucial when the fruit begins to swell.

-Feed with a high potassium general fertilizer, such as Vitax Q4, in late winter.
+In late winter, feed with a high potassium general fertilizer, such as Vitax Q4.
 Spread two handfuls per square metre/yard around bare-root trees and two and a half handfuls around grass-grown trees.

 Keeping Blossoms Safe

-Apricots are self-fertile, but they flower early in the spring when few pollinating insects are around, necessitating hand-pollination to ensure a good crop.
+Apricots are self-fertile but flower early in the spring when few pollinating insects are around, necessitating hand-pollination to ensure a good crop.
 Hand-pollination is required for trees planted undercover.

 Humidity and Temperature

-Irrigate your apricots once a week after they've established themselves – usually one year after planting – and make sure the soil doesn't dry out two to three inches down.
+Irrigate your apricots once a week after establishing themselves – usually, one year after planting – and ensure the soil doesn't dry out two to three inches down.
 At least twice a week, inspect the soil.